 ITE311 - Ergonomics

-This course introduces techniques and procedures for developing and applying the principles of human factors and ergonomics to system design and the systematic analysis, identification and evaluation of human-machine systems.
+An introduction to techniques and procedures for developing and applying the principles of human factors and ergonomics to system design and the systematic analysis, identification and evaluation of human-machine systems.
 Current advances in practical biomechanics and ergonomics in industry in combating musculoskeletal injury and illness will be discussed.
-Pre-requisite: ITE 305.
-(3 crs.)

 ITE315 - CAD II